wlonk/arcadia/arcadia.md

 The other player may then pass or push.
 They may push forward one or more tokens, and draw that many cards (and press _their_ case), or they may pass, and describe how they prevaricate, deflect, or hold fast.

-You may also get one card per exchange without a token, by using a trait.
-TODO:
-This is necessary because otherwise you can be put in a blocked position, unable to act.
-Having a way out is important.

 Once both players have passed in a row, each player may reveal one or two cards.
 The player with the higher total gets what they wanted, and recovers